igorskyflyer/igorskyflyer/TESTIMONIALS.md

 <br>
 <br>

-> ✍🏼 Some of these reviews have been lightly edited for grammar and clarity, while preserving the factual truth and tone expressed by each client.
+> ✍🏼 Some of these reviews have been lightly edited for grammar corrections while preserving the factual truth and tone expressed by each client.